varnerlab/CHEME-5760-Decisions-Book/_sources/unit-2-uncertainty/games.md

-# Multiagent Reasoning and Game Theory
+# Games and Multiagent Reasoning
 Fill me in